Draft

 The overarching theme is that to understand why people believe things you need to see who they hang out with.

 I disagree.
-In fact it is one thing that we can do.
-Walking down the street to talk to someone new is within the reach most citizens.
+In fact, it is one thing that we can do.
+Walking down the street to talk to someone new is within the reach of most citizens.

 Points to touch upon:

-1. we cannot ethically do brainwashing experiments or removing individuals from their communities, so our data is usually fairly observational; we do not know how hard it is to change a fundamental value
+1. We cannot ethically do brainwashing experiments or remove individuals from their communities, so our data is usually fairly observational; we do not know how hard it is to change a fundamental value.

-2. Research about stability of personalities is complicated and fraught (Big 5 traits are a mess, there are probably things that are stable about people over time but we don’t know how to disentangle that from their communities)
+2. Research about the stability of personalities is complicated and fraught (Big 5 traits are a mess, there are probably things that are stable about people over time but we don’t know how to disentangle that from their communities).

 3. Even if we know what is stable over time, there is no God-given mapping from a small local personality trait to a nebulous massive confusing contested complicated thing like a mass-scale policy; Different policies get their values from how and by whom they are presented not by any intrinsic quality (If I ask what the preference for a given marginal tax rate for a given income bracket should be for a given vote conditional on their measured values of Agreeableness and Neuroticism, what will you tell me?)